Housing Tides: Frequently Asked Questions

 Who uses Tides?

-Anyone who has a stake in the current and future state of the housing market will benefit from Tides – including financial analysts, mortgage lenders, product manufacturers and distributors, home builders, economic development professionals and home insurers.
+Anyone who has a stake in the current and future state of the housing market will benefit from Tides – including financial & equity analysts, REITs, mortgage lenders, product manufacturers and distributors, home builders, economic development professionals and home insurers.
 Also, for media outlets that publish news and perspectives on the U.S. housing and home building industry, the Housing Tides Index is a pioneering resource that will change the way the industry is covered.

 Why was Tides developed?